-At Celebration Family Dental, we aim to preserve your natural healthy teeth for as long as possible.
+At Celebration Family Dental of Carrollton, we aim to preserve your natural healthy teeth for as long as possible.
 Sometimes, in order to do this, we need to remove any severely decayed or unhealthy teeth to protect the others from being affected.
 This is done by means of a painless and comfortable tooth extraction is performed under local anesthesia.
 We also offer sedation dentistry for patients who have a fear of dental treatments.

 Reasons for Tooth Extraction